-Treating Water and Protecting a Region's Health

-Every day, the MWRD treats an average of 1.3 billion gallons of water after it goes down drains, leaves households and industrial and commercial facilities, and runs off streets and sidewalks.
+ESSENTIAL SERVICES Treating Water and Protecting a Region's Health On an average day in 2020, the MWRD treated 1.24 billion gallons of water, after it flows down drains, leaves households and industrial and commercial facilities, and runs off streets and sidewalks.
 With a total treatment capacity of more than 2 billion gallons, the MWRD collects, cleans and returns that water to the environment in a matter of hours.
 The efficient manner in which the MWRD works is a crowning achievement in a rich history that strives to protect public health and the environment.
 Annually the National Association of Clean Water Agencies (NACWA) honors MWRD water reclamation plants (WRPs) for meeting decades of compliance in National Pollutant Discharge Elimination System (NPDES) permit requirements and federal Clean Water Act standards.
 The MWRD owns and operates seven WRPs.
 One of these is the Stickney WRP, the world's largest for full secondary treatment by volume.
 The MWRD also owns and operates 560 miles of intercepting sewers, which are larger sewers that receive flow from approximately 10,000 local sewer system connections, and force mains, which are pipes that move water under pressure by using pumps or compressors.
 The WRPs mimic the purification process that occurs naturally in rivers, condensing what would take one or two weeks to less than 12 hours.
 Once considered waste, the discarded water that flows to our plants for treatment is now considered a collection of resources to be recovered and reused beneficially.
 In addition to cleaning water for reuse and discharge into our waterways, the process works to recover solids and nutrients that are beneficially returned to the environment.
 The process also strives for energy efficiency, energy generation and recovery to reduce greenhouse gas emissions, promote a more sustainable society, generate savings for taxpayers and enhance our water treatment operation.
+How Sewers Work Local municipal sewers carry wastewater to MWRD's larger intercepting sewers, which flow the contents to one of seven WRPs across Cook County.
+If the intercepting sewers, water reclamation plants and reservoirs reach capacity during heavy rain, the local sewer continues to drain, or "overflow," to a waterway.
+This is known as combined sewer overflow, which is happening less thanks to TARP expansion.